ziotom78/monet/README.md

 [![Semver](http://img.shields.io/SemVer/0.0.7.png)](http://semver.org/spec/v2.0.0.html)

 Monet is a header-only C++11 graphics library with no 3rd-party dependencies to create vector graphics.

-It is still a WIP, as the interface is going to change a lot.
+The API is not completely stable yet, but it should not change too much before the release of version 1.0.0.

 The library is licensed using the MIT license.
 See the file LICENSE.md for further information.